tardisgo/tardisgo/README.md

 Thank you for your interest in TARDIS Go.
 If you would like to get involved in helping the project to advance, I welcome pull requests.
 However, please contact me (elliott.stoneham@gmail.com) before writing any substantial amounts of code so that we can avoid any conflicts.

-I plan to write substantially more documentation and project notes here, as time allows.
+I plan to write substantially more documentation and project notes here, as time allows...